 *Gaming – Silent – playing Far Cry 5 for 30 minutes, Silent Profile, fans at 36-38 dB (33 dB in Armoury Crate)

-While the laptop runs cooler and quieter on Silent, that’s corroborated with a significant drop in performance, so Gaming on this profile isn’t an option in most titles right now.
+While the laptop runs cooler and quieter on Silent, that’s in conjunction with a significant drop in performance, so Gaming on this profile isn’t an option in most titles right now.
 Also, keep in mind that lower-tier configurations will run cooler, especially the base-tier Ryzen 5 4600Hs + GTX 1650 Ti 50W.
 Too bad that’s only mostly available with a crappy 60 Hz screen, though.

 Now, as far as gaming goes on this laptop, we ran a couple of DX11, DX12, and Vulkan titles on the default Turbo/Performance/Silent modes, on FHD and QHD resolutions.
 Here’s what we got: